Pulimukham Devi Temple

-Pulimukam Temple is a Hindu temple located in Thazhava in the Kollam district of Kerala, India.
+Pulimukam Temple is a Hindu temple located in Thazhava neighbourhood in the Kollam district of Kerala, India.
 Bhadra Bhagavathi is the presiding deity of the temple.
-The temple is situated about 5 km north of Karunagappally and is reachable by National Highway 47.
+The temple is situated at about 5 km north of Karunagappally and is reachable by National Highway 47.

 Upadevatas

-There are many Upadevathas (Sub-Deities) adjacent to the temple, and a few Prathishtas were either revamped or added according to the Deva Prashnam by expert astrologers recently.
-The main Upadevathas in the temple premises are Yakshi, Ganesha, Nagaraja, Naga Yakshi and Rekshas.
+There are many Upadevathas (Sub-deities) adjacent to the temple, and a few Prathishtas were either revamped or added according to the Deva Prashnam by expert astrologers recently.
+The main upadevathas in the temple premises are Yakshi, Ganesha, Nagaraja, Naga Yakshi and Rekshas.

 A Kavu (a patch of small forest which houses the serpent Gods), Karimbana tree and Ezhilam Pala tree are also worshipped on the belief that they house Gandharvas and Yakshis.